-Since February 2020, when Albania made a high-level political commitment to work with the FATF and MONEYVAL to strengthen the effectiveness of its AML/CFT regime, Albania has taken steps towards improving its AML/CFT regime, including by demonstrating a meaningful increase in the number of money laundering cases indicted, particularly those stemming from foreign offences where the criminal proceeds were laundered in Albania.
-The FATF has made the initial determination that Albania has substantially completed its action plan and appreciates Albania's work to address its strategic deficiencies.
-However, the FATF has not yet decided to authorise an on-site visit to the country to verify the implementation of Albania's AML/CFT reforms.
-This is because the FATF remains concerned that Albania's apparent plans to establish a Voluntary Tax Compliance (VTC) programme do not comply with the FATF's principles for managing the AML/CFT implications of VTC programmes or FATF's best practices in this area.
-Albania should ensure that any amnesty provisions included in the VTC law do not present an opportunity for individuals or legal persons to legalise or repatriate assets of unlawful origin and that any criminal amnesty only relates to the previous incorrect or non-reporting of taxable income.
-Albania should revise its draft VTC law and work with MONEYVAL to ensure that any VTC law passed or implemented has adequate safeguards to prevent the potential for abuse of the programme for money laundering purposes.
-Alternatively, it could consider abandoning the planned VTC programme altogether.
+In February 2020, Albania made a high-level political commitment to work with the FATF and MONEYVAL to strengthen the effectiveness of its AML/CFT regime.
+At its February 2023 plenary, the FATF made the initial determination that Albania substantially completed its action plan.
+However, at that time, the FATF decided not to authorize an on-site visit to the country because it was concerned that Albania's apparent plans to establish a Voluntary Tax Compliance (VTC) program did not comply with the FATF's principles for managing the AML/CFT implications of VTC programs or FATF's best practices in this area.